-A retinal detachment may begin in a small area, usually as the result of a retinal tear.
+A retinal detachment may begin in a small area, usually as the result of a retinal break (tear or, less commonly, a hole).
 If the small area is not soon reattached, the entire retina can detach.
-Retinal tears that can lead to retinal detachment are more likely to occur in people who have or have had the following:
+Retinal breaks that can lead to retinal detachment are more likely to occur in people who have or have had the following:

 When the retina detaches, it separates from part of its blood supply.
 Unless the retina is reattached, it may be permanently damaged by lack of blood.

-Sometimes a retinal detachment is not caused by a tear.
-Some detachments are caused by complications of diseases that damage the retina (such as diabetes).
+Sometimes a retinal detachment is not caused by a break.
+Some detachments are caused by complications of diseases that damage the retina (such as diabetes, which can cause diabetic retinopathy).
 Fluid or blood from a damaged blood vessel may also collect between the retina and the underlying tissue, causing a detachment.

 Most retinal detachments can be repaired.
-The surgeon seals the tears with laser surgery or freezing therapy (cryotherapy).
-The surgeon may bring the retina and the wall of the eye together either by placing a band around the eye (a scleral buckle) or by removing the vitreous jelly behind the lens and in front of the retina with surgery called a vitrectomy.
+The surgeon seals retinal breaks with laser surgery or freezing therapy (cryotherapy).
+For large retinal detachments, the surgeon may bring the retina and the wall of the eye together either by placing a silicone band around the eye (called a scleral buckle) or by removing the vitreous jelly behind the lens and in front of the retina with surgery called a vitrectomy.
 A gas bubble is often used to hold the retina in place.
-Occasionally, the retina can be reattached using laser surgery or cryotherapy plus a gas bubble (called pneumatic retinopexy).
+For small detachments, laser surgery can prevent the retina from detaching more, or the retina can be reattached using cryotherapy plus a gas bubble (called pneumatic retinopexy).